mkenihandev/Games-Club/README.md

     * Each link opens in a new tab, as to not take the user back and forth between websites.

 ![Image of the footer.
 Features three icons of each popular website in a contrasting color to the background](assets/images/readme-images/footer.PNG)

+Credit to RODNAE Productions for the video featured on the tournaments page: https://www.pexels.com/video/men-playing-computer-gaming-7914780/